miguelrsgoncalves/gdd_latex_template/README.md

 ```
 .
 ├── main.tex                         # The main tex file
-├── formatting/
+├── preamble/
-│   └── formatting.tex               # The formatting
+│   └── preamble.tex                 # The formatting and commands
 ├── front_matter/
 │   ├── metadata.tex                 # The document data: Title, company/author, subtitle, etc...
 │   ├── cover.tex                    # The cover of the document